IDMEFv2/idmefv2-connectors/idmefv2/connectors/suricata/README.md

 - receive EVE JSON objects using a Unix socket
 - or poll a log file containing EVE JSON objects

-The connector parses the Suricata configuration file in order to extract the EVE output configuration.
+The Suricata configuration file is parsed in order to extract the EVE output configuration.

+Upon reception of a EVE alert, the alert is converted to IDMEFv2 and sent to a HTTP server using a POST request.

 ## Running